charlesmchen/WeView2/Tutorial1.md

 The core class of this library is the __WeView__.
 WeView is a subclass of UIView that can position its subviews using a variety of layouts.

 Let's plunge right in with an example.
-Here is a WeView that contains a UILabel, a UIImageView and a UIButton.
+Here is a WeView that has three subviews: a UILabel, a UIImageView and a UIButton.

 ![Layout Snapshot](images/snapshot-C8C60F9D-AE44-4405-B077-A3EAC0636E31-90246-0004232B38E3D685-2.png)